Solicitors for Drink Driving Offences

 • You drove for a very short distance and in circumstances where you were unlikely to be brought into contact with other road users.

 It should be noted that these defences are rarely used, and only apply to very specific circumstances.
-If you believe your drink driving defence could benefit from a Special Reasons Argument, contact our specialist Drink Driving Solicitors today for an assessment of your case.
+If you believe that any of above Special Reasons applies to you, contact our specialist Drink Driving Solicitors today for an assessment of your case.

 What are the penalties for drink driving?